Scatter Plot, Correlation, and Regression on TI-89

 |Check your data entry by tracing the points.

 A scatter plot on paper needs labels (numbers) and titles on both axes; the x and y axes typically won’t start at 0.
-Here’s the plot for this data set, adapted from page 180 of Sullivan.
+Here’s the plot for this data set.
 (The horizontal lines aren’t needed when you plot on graph paper.)